deepin-community/rustc/src/doc/rustc/src/codegen-options/index.md

 Note that `packed` and `unpacked` are gated behind `-Z unstable-options` on non-macOS platforms at this time.

+## strip

+The option `-C strip=val` controls stripping of debuginfo and similar auxiliary data from binaries during linking.

+Supported values for this option are:

+- `none` - debuginfo and symbols (if they exist) are copied to the produced binary or separate files depending on the target (e.g. `.pdb` files in case of MSVC).
+- `debuginfo` - debuginfo sections and debuginfo symbols from the symbol table section are stripped at link time and are not copied to the produced binary or separate files.
+- `symbols` - same as `debuginfo`, but the rest of the symbol table section is stripped as well if the linker supports it.

 ## target-cpu

 This instructs `rustc` to generate code specifically for a particular processor.